Lead The Way

-Topics include moving leadership from the local to the national, capacity building, leadership and sustainability, and disaster / risk management.
-Readers will also learn about principles and practices for community-university partnerships, faith-based capacity building, and community reinvestment.
+Topics include moving leadership from the local to the national, capacity building, leadership and sustainability, and disaster and risk management.
+Readers learn about principles and practices for community-university partnerships, faith-based capacity building, and community reinvestment.

 Written with passionate commitment, and effectively representing diverse opinions, Lead the Way is ideal for leadership courses and programs.
-In addition, the book serves as an excellent field guide for community organizations seeking to improve their engagement practices.
+The book is also an excellent field guide for community organizations seeking to improve their engagement practices.

 Forrest D. Toms earned his Ph.D in developmental psychology at Howard University.
-He is a retired associate professor in the Department of Leadership Studies at North Carolina A&T University, and is nationally recognized for his work related to cultural competency and systems change.
+He is a senior consultant with One Step at a Time Consulting, a retired professor of leadership studies, and is nationally recognized for his work related to cultural competency and systems change.
 Dr. Toms' research focuses on leadership and community / civic engagement.

 Sylvia Willie Burgess holds a Ph.D in leadership studies from North Carolina A&T University.
-She is a consultant on leadership training, spiritual capital, and community / civic engagement.
+She is a senior consultant with One Step at a Time Consulting.
+Dr. Burgess previously serves as a guest lecturer on implicit bias and engagement.
+Her research focuses on diversity and inclusion, spiritual capital, and community and civic engagement.